evert/evert.github.com/_posts/2023/2023-04-26-oauth3-proposal.md

 * Your `client_id` is X.

-A nice aspect of this proposal is that OAuth 2 clients can still talk to OAuth 3 servers, it also doesn't obsolete OAuth 2.
+A nice aspect of this proposal is that OAuth 2 clients can still talk to OAuth 3 servers, it also doesn't obsolete the OAuth 2 framework.

 Perhaps you could name this "OAuth 2.1: the good parts", but I think increasing the major version number sends a clear signal to users they should be looking for a OAuth 3 library.

 Then _maybe_, 10 years from now we no longer need 538 Passport.js modules for 538 APIs.
+Perhaps browers could even facilitate authentication.

 Final notes
 -----------

+* A future OAuth version should also explicitly allow `http://localhost` as a `redirect_url`.
+We need to be able to test.
 * I'm aware that there was a OAuth 3 proposal, which is now called [XYZ or maybe GNAP][12].
 I'm not very familiar with this proposed protocol.
 * [XKCD 927][14] is funny, but ultimately a conversation stopper and a bit